Jeff Oster

 Jeff Oster is a Grammy-nominated American musician who specializes in trumpet and flugelhorn in the New Age music genre.
 He is a member of the four-piece band Flow.
 Oster's style has been described as "Miles Davis meets Pink Floyd."
-He is three-time winner of the Independent Music Awards and ten-time winner of the Zone Music Reporter Awards (formerly NAR LifeStyle Music Awards).
+He is a three-time winner of the Independent Music Awards and ten-time winner of the Zone Music Reporter Awards (formerly NAR LifeStyle Music Awards).
 He was featured on the Laura Sullivan's Grammy-winning album Love's River.
 Flow's debut album reached number 4 on the Billboard New Age Albums Chart in 2017.

 Early life

 Oster grew up in Highland Park, Illinois.
 After several moves, he attended Coral Gables Senior High School in Florida, and was a member of their marching band "Cavaliers Band of Distinction" The band's director William Ledue was influential in his formation as a trumpeter and got him his first job playing "Taps" at the funeral of a veteran.
 In 1978, at age 19, Oster discovered Chuck Mangione's album "Feels So Good" which led him to order a Yamaha Flugelhorn that he still plays today.
+Oster was inducted into the Coral Gables Hall of Fame in 2023.

 After high school through 1987 Oster performed with a variety of acts including three piece power rock trio in Miami, Los Angeles and performed in big bands and as a horn player with R&B bands, and a casino lounge band that toured Vegas, Lake Tahoe, and Atlantic City.

 During this time, Oster wrote singer/songwriter music and unsuccessfully tried to get them covered by other artists.
 After struggling ten years living in Los Angeles he decided turned to writing original music.
 In 1987, at the recommendation of a friend, Oster passed his Series 7 exam, became a financial advisor, and decided to save enough money to hire professionals to record his music.